 Food for the Trip

 Nothing tastes as good as meals in the great outdoors.
 We recommend you BYO lunch and snacks for the first day of the tramp (Havelock itself has some nice bakeries and also a small supermarket).
 On the Track Lodge can provide excellent home cooked, tasty dinners and breakfasts, plus a hearty packed lunch for the second day of the tramp.
-You can self-cater however this way you don’t have to carry in extra food supplies.
+There are no self-catering options.